rusticlion/Manastorm/manastorm_codebase_dump.md

         effectNameStr = effectName
     end

-    -- Debug output
+    -- Regular debug output
     print("[VFX] Creating effect: " .. effectNameStr)
     print("[VFX] sourceX: " .. sourceX .. " sourceY: " .. sourceY)
+    if targetX and targetY then
         print("[VFX] targetX: " .. targetX .. " targetY: " .. targetY)
+    end

+    -- Process options
+    local opts = options or {}

+    -- Process options.addons if provided (for future work) if opts.addons and #opts.addons > 0 then
+        for _, addon in ipairs(opts.addons) do
+            print("[VFX] TODO addon: " .. tostring(addon))
+            -- In future work, we would create or modify effects based on addons -- Example: Apply a fire overlay to a projectile, add a sparkle effect, etc. end
+    end

     -- Try to get the effect template first to check for critical assets local template = VFX.effects[effectNameStr:lower()]
     if template then
-        -- Check if the effect template defines critical assets if template.criticalAssets then
+        -- Template exists, check for critical assets if template.criticalAssets then
             for _, assetId in ipairs(template.criticalAssets) do
-                -- Ensure the critical asset is loaded local asset = VFX.getAsset(assetId)
+                -- Try to get the asset, will trigger loading if not available local asset = VFX.getAsset(assetId)
-                if not asset or (type(asset) == "table" and #asset == 0) then
-                    print("[VFX] Warning: Critical asset " .. assetId .. " not available for effect " .. effectNameStr)
+                if not asset or (assetId == "runes" and #asset == 0) then -- Asset failed to load, try emergency loading print("[VFX] Critical asset missing: " .. assetId .. ", attempting emergency load")

                     -- Emergency loading of critical asset
                     if assetId == "runes" and VFX.assetPaths and VFX.assetPaths.runes then